How to create custom sub-tags for WebReports and ActiveView

-This article aims to provide an overview into the mechanics of the “sub-tags” feature present within WebReports.
-I look into how to deliver new sub-tags, or extensions to existing sub-tags.
+This article provides an overview into the mechanics of WebReports “sub-tags.”
+I discuss how to deliver new sub-tags, or extensions to existing sub-tags.
 I also discuss the pros and cons of using this feature along with some useful tips and tricks you can use if you choose to take advantage of it.

 If you don’t know what a sub-tag is, why are they so important, or just how you can use them, take a look here, we explained the basics of sub-tags for WebReports.